D'Lo Brown: All Japan Pro Wrestling and overseas (2004–2009)

 Brown Joined All Japan Pro Wrestling, competing in regular tours with the Japanese company as a member of Roughly Obsess and Destroy (RO&D).
 During one of these tours on September 17, 2006, Brown betrayed RO&D to join the rival Voodoo Murders faction.
 Brown left All Japan in 2007 and rejoined RO&D in Pro Wrestling Noah.

 When not in Japan, Brown was regularly found touring the United Kingdom, as well as working for Irish Whip Wrestling in Ireland.
 In April 2005, Brown became one of the lead trainers of the ill-fated Celebrity Wrestling on ITV.
 This Saturday evening reality show saw celebrities learn wrestling and compete in challenge matches.
 After a few weeks the programme was to be canceled, but was instead moved to Sunday mornings to finish its final episodes.
 During his time wrestling in England, he would face off in a series of matches against his Celebrity Wrestling opposition's trainer, Joe Legend.

 Return to WWE (2008–2009)

 In 2008, Brown began wrestling in a number of dark matches for WWE.
 On June 5, WWE announced that Brown had been signed to a contract, and he began working more dark matches for the company.
 He made his television return on the July 21, 2008, edition of Raw, defeating Santino Marella.
-Following this, Brown's appearances on television became more sporadic, and on January 9, 2009, it was announced on WWE official website that he had been released from his WWE contract due to cost-cutting measures.
+Following this, Brown's appearances on television became more sporadic, and on January 9, 2009, it was announced on WWE's website that he had been released from his WWE contract due to cost-cutting measures.